Piracy in the Caribbean: Slave pirates

-Roberto Cofresí—a 19th-century pirate
+Roberto Cofresía 19th-century pirate

 Roberto Cofresí, better known as "El Pirata Cofresí", became interested in sailing at a young age.
 By the time he reached adulthood there were some political and economic difficulties in Puerto Rico, which at the time was a colony of Spain.
 Influenced by this situation he decided to become a pirate in 1818.
 Cofresí commanded several assaults against cargo vessels focusing on those that were responsible for exporting gold.
 During this time he focused his attention on boats from the United States and the local Spanish government ignored several of these actions.
 In early March 1825, Cofresí engaged the USS Grampus and a flotilla of ships led by Capt.
 John D. Sloat in battle.
 He eventually abandoned his ship and tried to escape by land before being captured.
 After being imprisoned he was sent to San Juan, Puerto Rico, where a brief military trial found him guilty and on 29 March 1825, he and other members of his crew were executed by a firing squad.
 After his death his life was used as inspiration for several stories and myths, which served as the basis for books and other media.

-Boysie Singh—a 20th-century pirate
+Boysie Singha 20th-century pirate

 Boysie Singh, usually known as the Raja (the Hindi word for king), or just Boysie, was born on 5 April 1908 on 17 Luis Street, Woodbrook, Port of Spain, Saint George County, Trinidad and Tobago to Bhagrang Singh (a fugitive who immigrated to Trinidad and Tobago from British India) and his wife.

 He had a long and successful career as a gangster and gambler before turning to piracy and murder.
 For almost ten years, from 1947 until 1956 he and his gang terrorized the waters between Trinidad and Tobago and the United States of Venezuela, later on becoming the Fourth Republic of Venezuela.
 They were responsible for the deaths of approximately 400 people.
 They would promise to ferry people from Trinidad to Venezuela but en route he would rob his victims at gunpoint, kill them and dump them into the sea.

 Boysie was well known to people in Trinidad and Tobago.
-He had successfully beaten a charge of breaking and entering which nearly resulted in his deportation before he was finally executed after losing his third case – for the murder of his niece.
+He had successfully beaten a charge of breaking and entering which nearly resulted in his deportation before he was finally executed after losing his third case—for the murder of his niece.
 He was held in awe and dread by most of the population and was frequently seen strolling grandly about Port of Spain in the early 1950s wearing bright, stylish clothes.
 Mothers, nannies, and ajees would warn their children: "Behave yourself, man, or Boysie goyn getchu, allyuh!"
 Boysie Singh died in Port of Spain by being hanged on 20 August 1957 for the murder of a dancer, presumably his own niece.